Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 ---

 As an alternative to {{site.konnect_saas}}’s native authentication, you can set up single sign-on (SSO) access to {{site.konnect_short_name}} through Okta using OpenID Connect or SAML.
 These authentication methods allow your users to log in to {{site.konnect_saas}} using their Okta credentials without needing a separate login.

 You cannot mix authenticators in {{site.konnect_saas}}.
 With Okta authentication enabled, all non-admin {{site.konnect_short_name}} users will log in through Okta.
 Only the {{site.konnect_short_name}} org owner can continue to log in with {{site.konnect_short_name}}'s native authentication.

+This topic covers configuring Okta.
+For generic instructions on configuring SAML or OIDC for use with other identity providers, see the [generic SSO guide](/konnect/org-management/sso/)

 ## Prerequisites and overview of steps